Elering/estfeed-datahub-docs/eng/12-metering-data.md

 > [!WARNING]
 > **PLEASE NOTE!
 The Datahub transmits the metering data entered by the grid operators in unaltered form.
 The Datahub does not check the content of the metering data.**

+> [!WARNING]
+> `meter-data/status` API doesn't return records, that are created more than 7 days ago.

 > [!NOTE]
 > It is worth knowing that there is a very small, but in theory still possible situation where the Data Warehouse receives a metering data message and responds with a "processing started" response, but in reality the message remains unprocessed and no ´meter_data_status´ record is created about it either.
 > The metering point manager should keep track of what has been received from each metering data message and whether the processing ended with a result.
 If some of the metering data messages do not receive any result, it must be assumed that an unexpected problem occurred in the Datahub when processing the metering data (e.g. unexpected shut down of the application) and the metering data must be transmitted again.